ROCm/HIP/docs/understand/programming_model.rst

         "Matrix Core Unit", "Shader Core" and "L1 Cache" along with some unnamed blocks.

-  Block Diagram of an CDNA3 Compute Unit.
+  Block Diagram of a CDNA3 Compute Unit.

-For hardware implementation's sake, some number of Multi Processors are grouped together into a Shader Engine or Compute Engine, typically sharing some fixed function units or memory subsystem resources.
+For hardware implementation's sake, multiple Compute Units are grouped together into a Shader Engine or Compute Engine, typically sharing some fixed function units or memory subsystem resources.